ARWL2016/portfolio/README.md

 ## Portfolio

+#### To do
+- create the footer
+- add the portfolio page and model a single card

 #### About this Project
 This project is a portfolio website created to showcase my personal web development projects and document my technical skills.